 - Most Beautiful Hikes in Upstate New York

-A Note On Outdoor Racism in Upstate New York & Gatekeeping
+A Note On Racism & Gatekeeping in the Outdoors

-Gatekeeping is when someone or some people limit others from certain spaces, information, hobbies, or activities.
-These gatekeepers take it upon themselves to decide who has access to certain rights, identities, or communities.
-You’ll see this is particularly rampant in much of New York from upstate New York to pockets of Long Island and even in this NYC community.
+Gatekeeping is when people limit others from certain spaces, information, hobbies, or activities.
+These gatekeepers take it upon themselves to decide who should have access to certain things.

-A lot of outdoor spaces in New York State have intentionally been kept secret so that others do not gain access to these natural wonders and spaces.
-It sounds innocuous at first, but there is a real disdain that many of us experience from locals who do not want “outsiders” in these public parks.
+Sadly, there is a real disdain that many of us experience from those who do not want “outsiders” in these public parks.
 Yes– you read that right.
-They do not want us in the public spaces for which we New Yorkers all pay taxes towards.
+They do not want us in the public spaces towards which we New Yorkers all pay taxes.

 The prejudice is worse if you’re from New York City; but if you’re a person of color?
 Forget it.
-The disdain and nasty comments on my Tik Tok videos, Facebook posts, and New York blog articles that I’ve received from racist residents of Upstate New York telling me “you’re not welcome here” or “GO AWAY!” or “Dominicans are [insert something racist and unwelcoming].”
-It’s pretty upsetting given the history we’ve been trying to overcome.
+The disdain and nasty comments we’ve received on our Tik Tok videos, Facebook posts, and New York blog articles from racist local residents telling me “you’re not welcome here” or “Dominicans are [insert a racist insult].”
+It’s pretty upsetting given the history we’ve been trying to overcome in this country.
 And particularly jarring to hear after a joyous day embracing the healing properties of nature.